dleonardoq/loginApi/README.md

  	```sh
 	  cp .env.example .env
 	```
-  	- Values from the variables POSTGRES_DB, POSTGRES_USER, POSTGRES_PASS should have the same values that are in the docker-compose.yml file, here an example:
+  	- In .evn file, Values from the variables POSTGRES_DB, POSTGRES_USER, POSTGRES_PASS should have the same values that are in the docker-compose.yml file, here an example:

 	![](https://raw.githubusercontent.com/dleonardoq/Myimages/refs/heads/main/docker-compose.png?token=GHSAT0AAAAAAC2P3HDYVN3PYJIA7UEGRRHYZ2GPIOA)
  	- Value from variable POSTGRES_DB should have also, the same value in init.sql file, in this example, our db is called users, like this: